jsutcodes/bucketList/README.md

 19. make myself a website
 20. create a lesson plan for kids to use code. [miecraft/ advance example. show them how javascript character is made]
 21. Stay at the stanley hotel.
+22. Go backpacking for a weekend
-22. Go to London and walk around while listening to "London Calling" (Preferably in front of Big Ben.)
+23. Go to London and walk around while listening to "London Calling" (Preferably in front of Big Ben.)
-23. get a Nice Fitting tux.
+24. get a Nice Fitting tux.
-24. Become a tourist in the Town I live in. ( tube the poudre, ghost tour in FortCollins, Local restraunt. can we keep this down to 100$ day?)
+25. Become a tourist in the Town I live in. ( tube the poudre, ghost tour in FortCollins, Local restraunt. can we keep this down to 100$ day?)